-Audi has finally produced the new 2018 version of the Audi RS3 model based on the all new Audi A3 platform.The Audi RS3 Sportback is one of the fastest hot hatchbacks on sale today.
+Audi has finally produced the New Model 2019 Audi RS3 version of the New Audi RS3 Saloon model based on the all new Audi A3 platform.The New Audi RS3 Saloon is one of the fastest hot Saloon on sale today.
 Offering an alternative to the likes of the Volkswagen Golf R and Mercedes A45 AMG, the smartly styled five-door blends a gorgeous interior with startling performance and all-weather grip.

-Due to the new bodyshell being more lightweight the car undercuts the old model by 55kg in the 5 door model, and lighter weight means better performance but also reduced emissions and improved fuel economy with figures of 34.8mpg combined on the official EU test and 189g/km on the CO2 meter.
-If you aren’t sold on the Audi RS3 Sportback’s hatchback bodystyle, Audi are now selling the Audi RS3 Saloon model.
+Due to the new bodyshell being more lightweight the car undercuts the old model by 55kg in the 4 door model, and lighter weight means better performance but also reduced emissions and improved fuel economy with figures of 34.8mpg combined on the official EU test and 189g/km on the CO2 meter.

 Standard equipment includes an aggressive body kit, Nappa leather interior with heated front seats, a Bluetooth phone connection, front and rear parking sensors, but no sat-nav and no reversing camera.
 Two pieces of kit you could reasonably expect to get in a car of this price.

-Audi RS3 Hatcbach and Audi RS3 Saloon Colours
+Audi RS3 Hatcbach and New Audi RS3 Saloon Colours

 Nardo grey is a flat, medium grey shade.
 On the basic A3 Sportback, this primer-like finish might look a little cheap, but on an aggressive, wide-arched RS Audi it has a mean and moody look.
 It won’t be the obvious choice for most meaning it might not sell on the used market as easily as other shades, but we think it looks great.
 It’ll hide dirt very well.